 Take note that when two or more cultures meet, conflicts typically arise as they fight for dominance or struggle for power.
 The story has demonstrated the inevitably of conflicts from these cross-cultural interactions.
 The detailed layers of lore have provided Martin with plot devices that help in substantiating and driving the narrative forward.

-A prime example of cross-cultural conflict in both the series and novels are the struggle between the First Men, who came to modern-day Essos, and the Children of the Forest, who originally inhabited present-day Westeros.
+A prime example of cross-cultural conflict in both the series and novels are the struggle between the First Men, who came from present-day Essos and settled on modern-day Westeros, and the Children of the Forest, who originally inhabited present-day Westeros.

 The different values and principles of houses such as the Starks, Baratheon, Lannisters, and Targaryens, among others, or the norms of the Northerners and the Southerners also provided a foundation for initiating conflicts and power struggle among the characters.